UPDATED: 6:45 p.m. ET, Dec. 28 —

 This seems to be the next-most urgent question after it was announced that payments would be guaranteed to about 80 percent of American adults.
 However, much like the first question, this answer varies, too.
 But, unlike the first question, this answer has a bit more certainty.
 That’s because it’s based on a simple formula that is calculated depending on the last time you filed taxes.

-People who earn $75,000 or less are guaranteed to get a payment of $1,200.
+People who earn $75,000 or less are guaranteed to get a payment of $600, just half the amount that was disbursed in March.
 There will be an additional $500 payment for each child claimed.
 There is relief for folks earning more than that, but not much more as people raking in more than $99,000 annually are exempt from getting any payment at all.
 Those earning between $75,000 and $99,000 are expected to receive payments at a reduced rate that is $5 fewer for every $100 more than $75,000 earned per year.

 Is it only direct deposit payments or are they paper checks?

 Both.
 But again, this comes with a hitch.
-If taxpayers have already filed for 2019 and indicated their payment preference — direct deposit or paper check — then that’s how the stimulus payments will be sent.
+Taxpayers who filed for 2019 and indicated their payment preference — direct deposit or paper check — will get their stimulus payments in that form.
 However, if there was no preference indicated, then a paper check will be mailed to the physical address associated with the filing.
-For those who have not yet filed 2019’s taxes, the government could look at the 2018 taxes and remit a payment based on that preference.
-Otherwise, the government will defer to paper checks, something that could take months to receive.
+For anyone else, the government will defer to paper checks, something that could take months to receive.

 Who is not getting a stimulus payment?

-Aside from the wealthiest Americans, the underserved community of low-income residents who may not have filed taxes recently, or at all, are at risk of not getting paid even though they may need it the most, according to the Hill.
+Aside from the wealthiest Americans, the underserved community of low-income residents who may not have filed taxes recently, or at all, are at risk of not getting paid even though they may need it the most.